-A homeless man shuffled by in ripped jeans and disintegrating Reeboks trailing dirty laces, cocooned in a massive balloon-like coat, straining under the weight of a huge backpack slung over his shoulder.
+A homeless man shuffled by in ripped jeans and disintegrating Reeboks trailing dirty laces.
+He was cocooned in a massive balloon-like coat, straining under the weight of a huge backpack slung over his shoulder.

 I recognized Dave immediately.
-His trademark orange hair had become gray and wild, though still orange flecked.
-His face was cracked granite and white whiskered, the irises of his eyes tinged in yellow.
+His trademark orange hair had become gray and wild, though still flecked with color.
+His face was cracked granite and white-whiskered, the irises of his eyes tinged in yellow.
 He was still slender.

-I stared over the top of my book, flummoxed.
-He drifted by, toting the big pack, which I could see was filled to capacity, maybe with all those plans and dreams — the family, house, the stock portfolio — buried down among the cans and bottles and who knew what else in there.
+I stared over the top of my book, confused.
+He drifted by, toting the big pack, which I could see was filled to capacity, maybe with all those plans and dreams he’d had long ago — the family, the house, the stock portfolio — buried down among the cans and bottles and who knew what else that was in there.
 I imagined his other future, the unlived one, pressed tightly into some inner pocket, pulsing with latent energy, threatening to blow the bag to pieces.

-It took awhile for him to look around but when he did and saw me I smiled and offered my warmest hello.
-He squinted uncomprehendingly and turned away.
+When he saw me I smiled and offered my warmest hello.
+He squinted uncomprehendingly at me.

 He didn’t respond, or even look at me.